-The user has the option to modify Style throughout the document or to modify the text that is selected.
-Using direct formatting on a selection will not modify the Style unless the Style pane is acted upon.
-As a result, use care when copying the formatting from one area to another.
-Typically, modifying text Style will automatically create a new Style.
+The user has the option to modify a specific Style throughout the document or to modify one instance of the Style (only the text that is selected).
+Using direct formatting on a selection will not modify the Style globally unless the Style pane is acted upon.
+As a result, use care when copying the formatting from one area to another to avoid copying directly-formatted instances of the Styled text.
+Typically, modifying text with an applied Style will automatically create a new Style.
 For instance, underlining {Body Text} will result in {Body text + underline}.
+(Note: this is only visible when paragraph, font, or bullet/numbering options are selected in the Style pane.
+See Figure 22 below.)
+These boxes should typically remain unchecked to simplify the Styles pane.